akiarie/blog/_posts/2022-05-12-darwin-image.md

 Christians who believe in the truth of Holy Scripture should have no time for such nonsense.
 God speaks before creating Man, and defines the sharp boundary between Man and all the other creatures he has made by making him in his image.
-The immediacy of God's creative act is underscored by the account in Gen. 2 where it is stated explicitly that the man of dust became a living creature because God breathed into his nostrils the breath of life, a reference Holy Spirit's role in the creative act.
+The immediacy of God's creative act is underscored by the account in Gen. 2 where it is stated explicitly that "the man of dust" became "a living creature" because God breathed into his nostrils "the breath of life", a reference Holy Spirit's role in the creative act.

 It is impudent and impious folly to attempt to shoehorn endless ages and billions of species into